Sync Between Public (or Private) and Private Jira Instances

 1. Click 'I don't have a URL'.

-Exalate will suggest available connection types based on the destination instance's version of Exalate.
+Exalate suggests available connection types based on the destination instance's version of Exalate.

 2. Select the proper connection type as shown below